yeasinh/selenium-web-testing/README.md

 I've followed some online tutorials on Selenium.
 The scripts are written in Java and Eclipse has been used as the IDE.

-The BugRes project is built as a Maven project.
+The Bug Res and Swag Labs projects are built as a Maven project.
 The other projects are built as Java projects.

 Before starting any project, make sure to follow the following steps: